KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 ![clipmap2](/assets/v0.11/svsms/VSM_Clipmaps_As_Mipmaps.png)

-When sampling from a clipmap, we select the most detailed (lowest ring/cascade) that's available.
+When sampling from a clipmap, we select the most detailed (lowest clipmap ring) that's available.
 If not available, we clip to the next best fit.
 Later on this article will discuss the configurable shadow render budget which can lead to situations where we have to fallback to lower resolution data while higher resolution data is processed over multiple frames.

 For shadow mapping, we can imagine that the "true" shadow map is something massive like 128K x 128K or more.
 As the player camera moves around, we will shift the clip origin to match the new camera location and update only the parts that changed.